luiscabanzon/dsa/README.md

     - rpl_covid_survey.py : Downloads daily reports from API.
     - covid_survey_covid_mask.py : Joins 2 reports from different indicators (covid & mask) into a single table.
     - covid_survey_covid_mask_2.py: Similar to the previous pipeline, but using a table schema that is more escalable.
+    - covid_survey_json.py: Yet another iteration on covid_survey_covid_mask, but now making it fully escalable to handle a dinamic list of rpl_covid_XXX reports as input.